wp-plugins/edd-auto-register/readme.txt

 = Can you provide a filter example of how to change the email's body? =

+Add the following to your child theme's functions.php

 	function my_child_theme_edd_auto_register_email_body( $default_email_body, $first_name, $username, $password ) {

 		// Modify accordingly